Science fiction in the 1970s was like everything else: groovy.

 The sheer range of themes here suggests their potency as memorabilia of their initial film, especially at a time when few were available outside of occasional television appearances.
 Versions of Jaws (1975), Tales of the Unexpected (1979-1988), and even Colditz (1972-1974) – the series covering the Second World War prison camp – appeared.
 Similarly, the inclusion of both American and British properties shows how they were foregrounded as the greatest generators of sci-fi content at the time, on both film and television, a fact often ignored in the emphasis on film sci-fi across much criticism.
 These albums also managed to replicate the sound of “big disco” with what Worthington describes as “a band of cash-in-hand studio players who would have wondered why there was nobody playing cribbage at discos through a couple of tunes they’d probably only heard for the first time the day before for a budget-priced album being recorded against the clock.”

-These albums and releases were profitable largely due to the popularity of what they were covering with kids:
+These albums and releases were profitable largely due to the popularity of what they were covering with kids.
+To quote Tim Worthington:

-“What would be more likely to keep a youngster who won’t stop going on about Star Wars despite the fact that they haven’t actually seen it quiet for an hour than an album with some of the music on it?Tim Worthington
+“What would be more likely to keep a youngster who won’t stop going on about Star Wars despite the fact that they haven’t actually seen it quiet for an hour than an album with some of the music on it?”

 So why have disco remixes retained their power?
 “When they work, it says a lot about what a tremendous piece of music the original composition is,” says Tim Worthington.
 This can also be seen in the endless reworkings and remixes for reboot films, say with Star Trek (2009)’s use of Alexander Courage’s original theme, or the slight adaptations to the Star Wars overture as seen throughout the Prequel and Sequel Trilogies.
 Adapting these iconic pieces of music into new mediums allows people to enjoy them in new ways, and to appreciate their original qualities.
 And the potency of these remixes, coming up to 50 years after their original release, also testifies to the remaining power of disco.
 Artists like The Weeknd and Dua Lipa have heavily leaned into the disco genre in recent years, which in turn has led to a resurgence in original recordings, even ones as obscure as those listed above.